-The Puritan theologian William Ames said that theology is the doctrine of living unto God.
-Wilhelmus à Brakel believed theology was the Christian’s reasonable service.
-These men are simply reiterating the age-old truth that believers need to live lives of worship unto God, and we need theology to worship rightly.
-For no one can worship God in a manner that is pleasing to Him if they do not know Him.
+The Puritan William Ames said that theology is the doctrine of living unto God.
+Wilhelmus à Brakel added to this that theology was the Christian’s reasonable service.
+These men simply reiterated the age-old truth that believers need to live lives of worship unto God, and humans require theology to worship rightly.
+For God cannot be worshipped if He is not known.

-However, we live in a time of “Mere Christianity,” where believers want to know the bare minimum required to believe in order to be saved.
+However, we live in a day of “Mere Christianity,” when believers want to know the bare minimum required to believe in order to be saved.
 Easy

-The mentality of the Puritans is a far cry from the mentality of modern evangelicalism.
-The mantra of evangelicalism in today’s world is “no creed but the Bible.”
-This approach has all but delivered a death knell in Systematic Theology.
-The long-term impact of this cannot be overstated.
+The mentality of the Puritans is a far cry from that of modern evangelicalism.
+A common mantra of evangelicalism is “no creed but the Bible.”
+This approach has all but tolled the death knell for Systematic Theology.
+The long-term, deteriorating impact of this cannot be overstated.
 Thus, it is helpful for us to remember what a theologian even is.

 What is a Theologian?